matthewhall78/hello-world/coverLetter.md

 * I was among the first few to form agile teams
 * I was the first BC Government employee to take on the Scrum Master role
 * I started up the Scrum Master guild which is now a thriving and growing group of professionals
 * I am actively collaborating with other Agile professionals to continue to mentor, train and coach staff who starting to work on this Agile software development approach
-* I am currently promoting this organizational change by facilitating monthly courses in Agile Fundamentals.
-I have co-facilitated over 50 courses and trained hundreds of people
+* I have facilitated Agile Fundamentals on over 50 occasions training hundreds of people

 > View formatted Resume on GitHub:
 	[resume.md](https://github.com/matthewhall78/hello-world/blob/master/resume.md)
 > View formatted Cover Letter on GitHub: